 You don’t see men wearing conical hats too often in the west.
 Still, they’re quite popular hat styles for men living on the Asian continent in countries like China, the Philippines, Japan, Korea, and Indonesia.
 Conical hats do a fantastic job of blocking the sun from your eyes, and rain rolls right off them.

-Another interesting feature of conical hats for men is that you can dunk them in water (assuming they’re made with traditional straw), and they will act as a rudimentary evaporation device, which will keep you cooler in hot temperatures.
+Another interesting feature of conical hats for men is that you can dunk them in water (assuming they’re made with traditional straw).
+They will act as a rudimentary evaporation device, keeping you cooler in hot weather temperatures.

 20. Trapper Hat